An Open Letter to Drivers on Minnesota Highway 61: Stop Doing These Two Things

 I tend to be a pretty mild-mannered person, including when I'm behind the wheel.
 I'm not much of one to get road rage, or even get flustered in frustrating driving situations - unless it's really egregious.
-Well, what I saw multiple times on Highway 61 on a weekend journey up the North Shore got me worked up enough to climb up on my soapbox for a moment.
+Well, after what I saw multiple times on Highway 61 on a weekend journey up the North Shore got me worked up enough to climb up on my soapbox for a moment.

 Before I go into my rant, I want to clarify that I understand that MN Highway 61 has one of the more interesting blends of traffic in the state.
 It sees a lot of heavy tourist traffic, which includes people that drive at a slower speed while they soak up the natural beauty.
 On the flipside, there are people that are just trying to get from Point-A to Point-B as quickly as they can along a pretty desolate, largely two-lane road.
 Yes, two crowds that naturally are like oil and water.

 On my journey from Duluth to Grand Marais yesterday, I witnessed almost-accidents-in-the-making on four different occasions.
 Each of these potential disasters happened north of Two Harbors, where it is mainly two-lane road (beside a couple passing zones).

 Seemingly waiting for the least opportune time ever, each of these speeders decided to try to pass all four of the vehicles ahead of them in one attempt, with a corner ahead that obstructed their view of any potential oncoming traffic.
 In three of the four incidents, there was indeed an oncoming car, forcing the speedster to hastily dodge into the grouping of cars they were passing.